-Common questions asked when you hire a caregiver
+Common questions and answers when you decide to hire a caregiver for a senior

 Can a private caregiver handle payroll and taxes?

 Caregivers can easily hire an accountant service that will prepare paychecks and appropriate withholding taxes for a fee.
 The accountant can also handle all of the year end financials.
 All your caregiver has to do is keep his/her month to month paperwork in order each month (invoices, expenses, reimbursements, marketing, and gas mileage).
 When a caregiver takes on this task, it removes a logistical burden off family members of seniors, or seniors themselves.

 Most local homecare agencies will try to make you believe that you will have this hugely inconvenient hassle of accounting and extra paperwork on your hands, but in fact this can be handled by the private caregiver at their expense.
 It is important to remember that a private caregiver is paid more than an agency employed caregiver, so this is a cost that they are or should be willing to cover.
 If they want the position they will do what is necessary to make the financial aspect of the job easy for you.

 Private caregivers supervises himself or herself and reports directly to the person who is charge of the senior’s care.
 She / He is also responsible for filling out their own social security/social insurance, and Medicare payments and purchasing their own insurance policies.

 How do I protect assets that belong to my senior loved one(s)?

 Accidents are not uncommon in the caregiving industry.
 If you were hiring a private caregiver on your own, verify with your renters or homeowners insurance about coverage for “household employees” in case of an accident.

 If a private caregiver will be driving your family car, you will need to provide a copy of your caregivers drivers license to your current insurance agent.
 If the caregiver has a car, discuss the financial cost to use of his/her car on the job, as well as insurance coverage for transporting seniors.